sk222sw/1dv608-login/README.md

 Login functionality with pre-made user(Admin, Password).
 Sessions used to make sure the user stays logged in during his session on the site.

+TODO:
-TODO: Cookies to stay logged in after the session closes.
+- Cookies to stay logged in after the session closes.
+- Post-Redirect-get

 ## Assignment 4
 TODO